STG1900/copilot-javascript-calculator-demo/README.md

 ## 🗒️ Guide
 <!-- STEP BY STEP ISNTRUCTIONS DETAILING HOW TO COMPLETE THE EXERCISE -->
 Welcome!
-In this starting Copilot demo for **Getting started - Javascript Calculator - Visual Studio Code**, we will create a Calculator very quickly and iterate over this application with a few additional prompts.
+In this Copilot exercise we will create a Calculator very quickly and iterate over this application with a few additional prompts.

-Open Visual Studio Code and navigate to primary location of your GitHub Copilot chat, by default it is on the right but you may have moved it somewhere else.
+Open your IDE of choice and navigate to the Copilot Chat extension.
 Make sure that your GitHub Copilot is enabled and turned on.
 ![Let's Setup!](./images/Where.png)

 Your Visual Studio Code should look like this.
 We are now ready to write some code through GitHub Copilot.